x

 Tito spent 11 years in the Cleveland dugout and set the franchise record for wins before stepping down due to health concerns and burnout.

-According to multiple reports, the future Hall of Famer and winningest manager in Cleveland history is set to become skipper of the Cincinnati Reds.
-MLB.com's Mike Feinsand was the first to break the news, noting an official announcement could come as soon as Friday.
+The future Hall of Famer and winningest manager in Cleveland history has been hired as the new skipper of the Cincinnati Reds.
+MLB.com's Mike Feinsand was the first to break the news, with the official announcement coming Friday morning.

 It marks a dramatic turn of events for Francona, who last October resigned as manager of the Guardians citing health concerns and burnout.
 It also marks the return of one of MLB's greatest dugout leaders of the 21st century.